Originally published Jun 8, 2012

 The second group was led by a man named Limhi.
 Limhi and his people relied just a little too much on their own strength and wisdom.
 Both groups were in subjection to the same oppressive government.

 When the government sent an army to destroy Alma and his people, they were warned by God ahead of time and were able to escape.

 When the army came to attack Limhi’s people, they were given no warning.

 Limhi’s people tried three times to deliver themselves from the oppression, and each time, they failed.
 Eventually, they began to reevaluate their approach, and decided that they needed to pay more attention to the commandments, and rely on God for their success with patience.

-The record then states, “…the Lord was slow to hear their cry because of their iniquities; nevertheless the Lord did hear their cries, and began to soften the hearts of [their oppressors] that they began to ease their burdens; …The Lord did not see fit to deliver them out of bondage [yet]… they began to prosper by degrees in the land, and began to raise grain more abundantly, and flocks, and herds, that they did not suffer with hunger.”
+“…the Lord was slow to hear their cry because of their iniquities; nevertheless the Lord did hear their cries, and began to soften the hearts of [their oppressors] that they began to ease their burdens; …The Lord did not see fit to deliver them out of bondage [yet]… they began to prosper by degrees in the land, and began to raise grain more abundantly, and flocks, and herds, that they did not suffer with hunger.”

 That description – that the Lord did not see fit to deliver them, but allowed them to begin prospering by degrees – was my answer.